Mildura Surrounds

 Mildura Surrounds has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Infrastructure changes significantly impact an area's performance.
-AreaSearch identified 41 potential influence projects in total.
-Notable ones include Nowingi Solar Power Station, Red Cliffs Solar Farm, Sunraysia Water Efficiency Project, and Red Cliffs Early Years Hub.
-The following list details the most relevant projects.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 41 projects likely affecting the region.
+Notable ones include Victorian Murray Floodplain Restoration Project, Nowingi Solar Power Station, Red Cliffs Solar Farm, and Sunraysia Water Efficiency Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.